 As part of the review process, schools and districts will be required to submit survey results.
 Below are the survey administration and submission process Frequently Asked Questions.

 Yes, surveys of students in Grades 3-5 and 6-12, as well as surveys of teachers are mandated components of the in the DTSDE process for IIT and District-led reviews.
 NYSED also encourages districts to conduct parent surveys.
-Once sufficient numbers of vendors are available to conduct parent surveys, SED may begin to require them as part of the process.
+See Approved List here.

 The District will pay for the surveys.
 Title I 1003(a) grant funds may be used to pay for the cost of the surveys in Title I Focus and Priority Schools.

-Only a State approved survey vendor can be used for the DTSDE review process.
-If a survey vendor has submitted their survey to NYSED and is awaiting approval, a district should contact the Office of School and District Review so that further guidance can be provided.
+Only a State-approved survey vendor can be used for the DTSDE review process.
+If a survey vendor has submitted their survey to NYSED and is awaiting approval, a district should contact the Office of School and District Review at email@example.com so that further guidance can be provided.

-Surveys must be administered to students in grades 3-5 and 6-12 and to teachers in Priority Schools and Focus Schools that are participating in a State led IIT school review or a District-led DTSDE review during the 2013-2014 school year.
+Surveys must be administered to students in grades 3-5 and 6-12 and to teachers in Priority Schools and Focus Schools that are participating in a State led IIT school review or a District-led DTSDE review.

 1003(a) grant funds may only be used to conduct surveys in Title I Priority and Focus Schools.
 1003(a) grant funds may be used to pay for a district-wide survey only if all of the schools in a district are Title I schools that have been identified as Focus or Priority.

 Surveys are to be administered (whenever possible) before the review team visits the school.
 The surveys are a part of the pre-documentation review that will be reviewed by the IIT to gather a better understanding of the perceptions and support that are provided by the school to teachers, students, and parents.
 The surveys should uncover trends and practices at the school that will lead to the development of an inquiry trail for specific events by the review team.